In most cases, I would say yes. Whilst I can't promise

 being proactive is definitely going to reduce his or her chances.

-Just as I cannot promise your cat will be a success story, nor can your
+Just as I cannot promise your cat will be a success story, so your vet

-vet know for sure that s/he won't be.
-None of us has a crystal ball
+cannot know for sure that s/he will not be.
+None of us has a crystal ball,

 Vets have some idea of the prognosis based on your cat's test results and